 Members at Large

-Dr. Donna Wilson, Ph.D., is a Registered Nurse, with a full-time tenured position as Professor in the Faculty of Nursing at the University of Alberta.
-Her education started with a 3-year nursing diploma from the Royal Alexandra Hospital School of Nursing, followed by a BScN (University of Alberta) and MN (University of Texas at Austin) and then PhD (University of Alberta).
-Her advanced educational studies were focused on management and gerontology.
+Dr. Donna Wilson, Ph.D., is a Registered Nurse, and a Professor in the Faculty of Nursing at the University of Alberta.
+She teaches undergraduate and graduate nursing students there and does research on aging and end-of-life care.
+She also has a appointment at the University of Limerick and the Faculty of Medicine at the University of Alberta.
+Her education started with a 3-year nursing diploma from the Royal Alexandra Hospital School of Nursing, followed by a BScN (University of Alberta), MN focused on management and gerontology, (University of Texas at Austin) and then a PhD (University of Alberta).

-Donna has worked as a staff nurse, nursing supervisor, hospital administrator, media commentator, educator, and researcher in Alberta, British Columbia, New Zealand, Texas, Northern Ireland, Belgium, and England.
-Her program of research focuses on health services utilization and health policy, although primarily in relation to aging, ageism, and end-of-life care.
-She has over 300 published articles, books, book chapters, and other communications in print.
+Donna has worked as a staff nurse, nursing supervisor, hospital administrator, media commentator, educator, and researcher in Alberta, British Columbia, New Zealand, Texas, Northern Ireland, Ireland, Belgium, and England.
+She has over 400 published articles, books, book chapters, and other communications in print.
 Donna is frequently and widely consulted for expert commentary on healthcare trends and issues.

-Cindy Young volunteers on the AHPCA board with the experience of over 29 years of nursing in rural Alberta.
-For the past eight years, she has worked as a Palliative Care Nurse Consultant in the South Zone with Alberta Health Services.
+Cindy Young, RN, has volunteered on the AHPCA board since 2007, bringing with her a wide variety of experience in rural nursing Alberta since 1985.
+Since 2006, Cindy has worked as a palliative care resource nurse in the South Zone with Alberta Health Services.
 Cindy has been effective networking with other provinces and within Alberta assisting people in their palliative care journeys.

 Sung Ho Yun